ChatBug: A Common Vulnerability of Aligned LLMs Induced by Chat Templates: Countermeasures to

 \paragraph{Metrics.} In addition to ASR, we adopt MT-Bench \citep{llmjudge} to evaluate the multi-turn conversation and instruction following abilities of victim LLMs after deploying the countermeasures.
 Higher scores earned on MT-Bench indicate that the models are more helpful to users.

 \paragraph{Countermeasure Setup.} We follow the setup of Self-Reminder and use a system-mode prompt to remind the victim LLM to be responsible.
-The system-mode prompt can be found in Appendix \ref{sec:defense-detail}.
+The system-mode prompt can be found in Appendix A.3 of our extended version \cite{chatbug}.
 We use the default setup and hyper-parameters from SafeDecoding.
-For Adversarial Training, we consider two settings, where the victim model is fine-tuned with 5 and 20 epochs, respectively.
+For Adversarial Training, we consider two setups, where the victim model is fine-tuned with 5 and 20 epochs, respectively.

 \paragraph{Experimental Results.} In Table \ref{tab:defense-effect}, we present the ASR and MT-Bench scores \citep{llmjudge} of Vicuna with countermeasures being deployed.
 We observe that mitigation-based countermeasures including Self-Reminder and SafeDecoding fail to mitigate the \ours~vulnerability.
 Although they can successfully defend against Mismatch-C, they incur significant degradation on MT-bench.
 Adversarial Training, however, is an effective technique to mitigate the \ours~vulnerability, especially when the model is fine-tuned with more epochs.
-However, the effectiveness of Adversarial Training comes at the significant cost of performance degradation- indicated by a \emph{sharp drop} in the MT-bench score from 6.70 (comparable to Llama-2-70b-chat performance \citep{chiang2024chatbot}) to 6.02 (worse than Llama-2-7b-chat performance \citep{chiang2024chatbot}).
+However, the effectiveness of Adversarial Training comes at the significant cost of performance degradation- indicated by the \emph{degradation} in the MT-bench score from 6.28 (comparable to Llama-2-70b-chat performance \citep{chiang2024chatbot}) to 6.02 (worse than Llama-2-7b-chat performance \citep{chiang2024chatbot}).
 These results indicate that developers need to carefully balance the trade-off between safety alignment and helpfulness in future developments of LLMs.
+Additional experimental evaluation on the effectiveness of adversarial training can be found in Appendix C.3 of our extended version \cite{chatbug}.